- Co-Founded a 501(c)3 researching and promoting ways to use design to nudge people to be better to each other online.

 - Used childhood savings to backpack across all seven continents.

-- Led small volunteer emergency flood relief effort in Latin America.
+- Started small volunteer emergency flood relief effort in Latin America.

 - Helped coastal nature sanctuary cleanup in Australia.

 - Edited and revised grant applications in East Africa.

 - Roasted marshmallows over hot lava in Guatemala, ziplined off the Great Wall of China, snuck Malawian dignitaries into Zambian tribal ceremony, and other assorted hijinks.